 Sir Walter Scott The Fair Maid of Perth, 1828

-Valentine's day is one of the earliest Christian holidays.
-Springing from the ancient Roman fertility festival of the Luprical, in 496 A.D., Pope Gelasius attempted to ban the pagan ritual by replacing it with a Saints Day celebration.
-He named February 14 in honor of St. Valentine, the patron saint of lovers.
+Valentine's day is one of the earliest Christian holidays springing from the ancient Roman fertility festival of the Luprical.
+In 496 A.D Pope Gelasius attempted to ban the pagan ritual by replacing it with a Saints Day celebration.
+He named February 14 in honour of St. Valentine, the patron saint of lovers.

 Sometime around 270 A.D.
 Emperor Claudius II had decided that single men made better soldiers than married ones.
-He therefore decreed that young men not be allowed to marry.
-When Valentine was found defying this order, he was imprisoned and later beheaded.
+He therefore decreed that young men not be allowed to marry, but when Valentine was found defying this order, he was imprisoned and later beheaded.
 The legend continues that while in prison, Valentine fell in love with his jailor's blind daughter.
 Shortly before his execution, he sent her a farewell letter which was signed "from your Valentine," words that are used even to this day.

 It wasn't until the 1600's that Valentine's day as a holiday really took off.
-Sending flowers as a Valentine's gift began in the early 1700's when King Charles II of Sweden brought the Persian poetical language of flowers to Europe.
-Throughout the 18th century, floral dictionaries were published, allowing friends and lovers to send secret messages with a single bloom or bouquet.
+Sending flowers as a Valentine's gift began in the early 1700's when King Charles II of Sweden brought the Persian poetical language of flowers to Europe, then throughout the 18th century, floral dictionaries were published, allowing friends and lovers to send secret messages with a single bloom or bouquet.
 Of course, the more popular a flower is, the more meaning is attached to it.
-Roses also came into their own during the Georgian period.
-New imports from China promoted breeding and cross breeding producing what is now one of England's favorite garden flower.
+Roses also came into their own during the Georgian period, as new imports from China promoted breeding and cross breeding producing what is now one of England's favourite garden flowers.
 A famous floral artist of the time, Pierre-Joseph Redoute, painted hundreds of flowers during his time as court painter to Marie Antoinette and the Empress Josephine.

 "The arrival of this pianoforte is decisive with me.
 I wanted to know a little more, and this tells me quite enough... now I can see it in no other light than as an offering of love."